frederickaplan/fdh/files/Appendixes/fdh-glossary.md

 - **The Big Science narrative**: Big Data is a structured effort by the international scientific community to crack very hard problems by joining research forces and creating large-scale infrastructures, thus creating unprecedented amounts of data.

 ### Canonicalisation
 The redocumentation process that consists in mapping historical spellings to modern spelling.
+Also referred to as _normalisation_.

 ### Concretization
 As suggested by philosopher Gilbert Simondon, a process by which different systems put in close contact will tend to aggregate to form a new unified system.